suvadeepghoshal/wordle-clone/README.md

 ## Features

-- Guess the WORDLE WORDLE in six tries
+- Guess the WORDLE WORD in six tries
 - After each try the color of the letter will change to show how close your guess was to the word
 - *Rules*
   - Each word has to be a valid five letter english word